mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 #### Introduction
 After long hours of playing, when the floor is crowded the question shows up.
 "What to play next?".
 That is a big problem for almost every DJ.
 This project aims to give suggestions according to tracks playing on the decks.
 With this feature, Mixxx will have a helper for all the DJs.

-Hey everyone!
-It's Emre and you've just read my project description.
-I would like to introduce myself before I dive into the detailed explanation of the blog.
+Hey everyone It's Emre!
+You've just read my project description.
+First, let me introduce myself before I dive into a detailed explanation of my project.
 I love to listen and play music.
 I have been always into DJing.
 That's why I wanted to take a part in Mixxx.
 I am a person who plays music while chilling-partying with my friends.
 They always find my music choices are the right fit.
 But they don't know how difficult to pick the right song, especially after a while of playing.
-So I thought that would be the best project to work on this summer.
+So I thought *Track Suggestion Feature* would be the best project to work on this summer.

 #### Motivation
 The track suggestion feature was on the wishlist a long time ago.
 This feature was mentioned firstly on the [Bug Tracker](https://github.com/mixxxdj/mixxx/issues/6106) and on the [Forum](https://mixxx.discourse.group/t/individual-possible-followers-for-each-track-track-mind/11893).
 These discussions inspired me to do this project.

-Before we started to work on this project, I and my mentor decided to do it with the side projects.
-We choose the side projects so with that, implementation of the big features is split into pieces and with that we have a chance to test and review them in smaller environment.
+Before we started to work on this project, My mentor and I decided to do it with side projects.
+We chose the side projects, so the implementation of the enormous features split into pieces.
+With that, we have a chance to test and review them in smaller environments.
 These side projects also helped me to get to know the code base, we can think of them just like preparation ground.
 Also, in one of those side projects we have encountered a bug that took long time to review and test, there was a risk to exceed the time of the project, but luckily we made it and could focus on the main part.

 We have come up with a few different side project ideas.